-With proper care your Jacks ‘R’ Better down quilt will maintain its loft and ability to keep you warm.
+With proper care, your Jacks ‘R’ Better down quilt will maintain its loft and ability to keep you warm.

-One of the keys to long life of down products is proper storage.
+One of the keys to the long life of down products is proper storage.
 Quilts should be stored in a cool and dry location.
 They should not be stored in a compressed manner, such as in a compression or stuff sack.
-Ideally, they should be stored in their included packaging, a large laundry bag, laying flat (e.g. under a bed) or hung in an uncompressed mode in a closet.
+Ideally, they should be stored in their included packaging, a large laundry bag, laying flat (e.g. under a bed), or hung uncompressed in a closet.

 There is no reason, with proper handling, for your quilt to touch the ground.
-If it does, remove light dirt, leaves and debris with light brushing.
-After returning from a trip, a light sponging with a damp sponge or with a mild detergent and a second sponging to rinse will postpone the need to wash your quilt.
+If it does, remove light dirt, leaves, and debris with a light brushing.
+After returning from a trip, a light sponging with a damp sponge or with a down detergent and a second sponging to rinse will postpone the need to wash your quilt.
 When used as an under-quilt the hammock bottom serves as a protective liner to keep your body oils and perspiration from the quilt.

-When washing is required, your Jacks ‘R’ Better quilt(s) may be machine washed in a front loading washing machine.
+When washing is required, your Jacks ‘R’ Better quilt(s) may be machine washed in a front-loading washing machine.
 Use the gentle cycle, pre-soak, extra rinse, and spin dry cycles.
-DO NOT wash in a top loading, agitator type washing machine.
+DO NOT wash in a top-loading, agitator-type washing machine.
 Before putting your quilt in the washing machine be sure to fasten the foot box omni-tape on the leg end sides upon itself, it will snag the quilt material otherwise.
 Also fasten the snap at the top of the foot box omni-tape.
 If washing a torso length underquilt remove the shock cord suspension prior to washing.
 The cord is easily replaced using a hood turner as a threader, available in most fabric and sewing stores for under $5.
-When transferring your quilt from the washer to the dryer, be sure to place your hands under the quilt and lift from the bottom.
+When transferring your quilt from the washer to the dryer, be sure to place your hands under the quilt and lift it from the bottom.
 Do not grab the wet quilt from the top to pull and lift as the weight of the wet material and down could cause internal quilt damage.
 It is important to handle wet quilts carefully using the technique described.